Applying Classical Geometry Intuition to Quantum Spin: Orthogonality

 \section{Orthogonality}

-To find $A$ and $B$ in Eq.\ \ref{eq:xupguess} we first note that a classical particle with its angular momentum in the $x$ direction will have no component of angular momentum in the $z$ direction.
-Of course, in a quantum spin-1/2 system we will always measure the $z$ component to be plus or minus $\hbar/2$, never zero, regardless of the particle's state.
-So rather than mapping our intuition of geometrical orthogonality onto possible measurement outcomes, to force our $x$ basis states to be geometrically orthogonal to $z$ we will demand that the \emph{expectation value} for the $z$ component of angular momentum be zero.
+To find $A$ and $B$ in Eq.\ \ref{eq:xupguess} we note that a classical particle with its angular momentum in the $x$ direction will have no component of angular momentum in the $z$ direction.
+For a quantum spin-1/2 particle we will \emph{always} measure the $z$ component to be $\pm \hbar/2$, never zero, regardless of the particle's state.
+So rather than mapping our intuition of geometrical orthogonality onto possible measurement outcomes, we'll make our $x$ basis states geometrically orthogonal to $z$ by setting the \emph{expectation value} of the $z$ component of angular momentum to zero.

-For this to be true, we intuitively expect that $\upket x$ should be an equal superposition of the two $z$ eigenstates so that we are exactly as likely to measure $\hbar/2$ as we are $-\hbar/2$.
-To show this more rigorously, we will use the operator